Adam Scott

-Adam Paul Scott (born April 3, 1973) is an American actor.
-He is best known for his role as Ben Wyatt in the NBC sitcom Parks and Recreation (2010–2015), for which he was twice nominated for a Critics' Choice Television Award, as well as Mark Scout in the Apple TV+ sci-fi thriller series Severance (since 2022), for which he was nominated for four Primetime Emmy Awards – two for acting and two for producing – and a Golden Globe Award.
+Adam Paul Scott (born April 3, 1973) is an American actor and comedian.
+He is best known for his role as Ben Wyatt in the NBC sitcom Parks and Recreation (2010–2015), for which he was twice nominated for a Critics' Choice Television Award, as well as Mark Scout in the Apple TV sci-fi thriller series Severance, for which he was nominated for four Primetime Emmy Awards (two for acting and two for producing) and two Golden Globes, among others.

-Scott has also appeared in the films The Aviator (2004), Step Brothers (2008) and Flower (2017), as well as the Starz sitcom Party Down (2009–2010; 2023), the HBO drama series Big Little Lies (2017–2019), and the NBC comedy series The Good Place (2016–2018).
+Scott has also appeared in films, including The Aviator (2004), Step Brothers (2008) and Hokum (2026), as well as the Starz sitcom Party Down (2009–2010; 2023), the HBO drama series Big Little Lies (2017–present), and the NBC comedy series The Good Place (2016–2018).

 Early life and education

-Adam Paul Scott was born in Santa Cruz, California on April 3, 1973, son of Dougald Scott.
+Adam Paul Scott was born in Santa Cruz, California, on April 3, 1973, son of Dougald Scott.
 His parents, who were both teachers, divorced when he was a child.
-His father is of Scottish descent, while his mother was of half Italian (Sicilian) and half Irish descent.
+His father is of Scottish descent, while his mother is half Sicilian Italian and half Irish.
 He has two older siblings, Shannon and David.

-He graduated from Harbor High School and the American Academy of Dramatic Arts in Los Angeles, California.
+He graduated from Harbor High School in Santa Cruz and the American Academy of Dramatic Arts in Los Angeles.